codezonediitj/pydatastructs/README.md

 Guidelines
 ----------

+We recommend you to introduce yourself on our [gitter channel](https://gitter.im/codezoned2017/Lobby).
+You can include the courses you have taken relevant to data strucutres and algorithms, some projects, prior experience, this will help us to allocate you issues with suitable difficulty.

 Please follow the rules and guidelines given below,

 1. Follow the [numpydoc docstring guide](https://numpydoc.readthedocs.io/en/latest/format.html).
 2. If you are planning to contribute a new data structure then first raise an issue for discussing the API, rather than directly making a PR.
 3. For the first-time contributors we recommend not to take complex data strucutre, rather start with `linear data structures` or `abstract data types`.
+You can also with issues labelled as `good_first_issues`.

 Keep contributing!!